 Contact handling and service

-Should service and contact handling be proactive or reactive?
-Being proactive is one-third the cost — and often creates delight.
+Should customer service and contact handling be proactive or reactive?
+Being proactive is one-third the cost – and often creates a positive customer experience.
 Reactive service should be very flexible depending on the customers’ needs.
 One answer does NOT fit all for complex issues

 - Assign Proactive/Reactive Response by Issue Complexity.
 Where is a proactive approach most cost/effective?
 What is the balance between the benefits of efficiency vs. the cost of giving an unresponsive answer?
 To become proactive in a systematic manner, the company must flag transaction failures, even before they become evident to the customer.
 For example, FedEx can identify when a container missed a flight and notify customers the day before that the package is going to be late.